NASA astronauts Victor Glover, Mike Hopkins conduct spacewalk Wednesday

-Astronauts Mike Hopkins and Victor Glover Jr. are conducting a spacewalk Wednesday to upgrade and maintain the International Space Station.
+Astronauts Mike Hopkins and Victor Glover Jr. conducted a spacewalk Wednesday to upgrade and maintain the International Space Station.

-It is the first spacewalk experience for Glover, who is a few months into his first spaceflight on the station.
+It was the first spacewalk experience for Glover, who is a few months into his first spaceflight on the station.

 "What a beautiful view," Glover said after he began the spacewalk.

-This is the third spacewalk for Hopkins, who previously completed two spacewalks during his first six-month venture to the space station from September 25, 2013, to March 10, 2014.
+This was the third spacewalk for Hopkins, who previously completed two spacewalks during his first six-month venture to the space station from September 25, 2013, to March 10, 2014.

-The spacewalk is being broadcast live on the NASA website and officially began at 6:28 a.m.
+The spacewalk officially began at 6:28 a.m.
+ET and ended at 1:24 p.m.
 ET.
-It is expected to last for six and a half hours.
+It lasted for about six hours and 56 minutes.

 This is the 233rd spacewalk in support of the space station.

-Hopkins is wearing the spacesuit bearing red stripes as crew member 1 and Hopkins is in the spacesuit with no stripes as crew member 2.
+Hopkins wore the spacesuit bearing red stripes as crew member 1 and Hopkins was in the spacesuit with no stripes as crew member 2.

-The astronauts are focused on completing the installation of Bartolomeo, the newest payload hosting station outside the European Space Agency's Columbus module.
-They will complete antenna and cable rigging to hook up power and data connections.
+The astronauts focused on progress with the installation of Bartolomeo, the newest payload hosting station outside the European Space Agency's Columbus module.
+They worked on antenna and cable rigging to hook up power and data connections.

 The Bartolomeo platform, named after the younger brother of Christopher Columbus, is the first instance of a European commercial partnership that offers a place to conduct science and technology demonstrations outside of the space station, according to the European Space Agency.

-The Columbus module will also be upgraded with a terminal that provides an independent high-bandwidth communication link for European ground stations.
+The Columbus module was also upgraded with a terminal that provides an independent high-bandwidth communication link for European ground stations.

+The two astronauts encountered a few issues trying to connect two of the cables, so ground teams will troubleshoot solutions and the task will be added to a future spacewalk.

+During the spacewalk, Glover jettisoned a protective covering that was no longer needed for the antenna.

 Hopkins and Glover also have a second spacewalk scheduled for February 1.